DrCuis/Learning-Cuis/LayoutTour.md

 What else can we do with LayoutSpecs?

-Let's set the Width to a Fixed 80 pixels and the Height to 40% of the container, with a 10 pixel minimum and Update.
+Let's set the Width to a Fixed 80 pixels and the Height to 40% of the container, with a 10-pixel minimum and Update.

 ![Cuis Window](LayoutTour/Layout19.png)

-So when you resize the layout, the Ellipse keeps the same width, but its height is maintained at approxumately 40% of the LayoutMorph.
+So when you resize the layout, the Ellipse keeps the same width, but its height is maintained at approximately 40% of the LayoutMorph.

-Command click on the blue ColoredBoxedMorph, select 'edit my layoutspec' from its context menu, move the layoutspec edit panel aside and click on its push-pin.
+Command-click on the blue ColoredBoxedMorph, select 'edit my layoutspec' from its context menu, move the layoutspec edit panel aside and click on its push-pin.

 Now set its Height to Proportional 50% with a minimum of 10 pixels.
 Perhaps a Proportional Width of 80% and min 30 pixels.
 Click Update.

 ![Cuis Window](LayoutTour/Layout20.png)

-Lets resize the lightBlue LayoutMorph to see how things are kept in place.
+Let's resize the lightBlue LayoutMorph to see how things are kept in place.

 If you 'show halo' from the layout edit panel or command-click on the lightBlue rectangle, you can drag the yellow _grab handle_ on the lower right corner of the LayoutMorph to change its size dynamically.